Home / Problems / Trade-Show Return on Investment Has Collapsed

 What addresses this and what does not.

-A focused diagnostic sizes to one trade show or one annual show calendar.
+A focused marketing review sizes to one trade show or one annual show calendar.
 Two to three weeks of work.
 Output is a structured document that names which portion of the budget produces pipeline, which portion produces awareness only, and which portion would produce more if reallocated to pre-show or post-show motion.

 The intervention does not eliminate trade-show participation.
 It rebuilds the architecture around the show so the budget produces the result it used to produce.
 The team operationalizes against the document; participation continues with sharper purpose.

-Scope a SF-3 engagement →
+Scope a strategic intervention →

 FAQ